← Back

 Overview

-For a given input tablature, our system utilizes a brute-force algorithm to generate the fingering for playing the guitar.
-Subsequently, it employs Deep Reinforcement Learning (DRL) to train a policy to control the left hand pressing the strings, while using Inverse Kinematics (IK) to control the right hand plucking the strings.
+For a given input tablature, our system uses a brute-force algorithm to generate the fingering.
+A Deep Reinforcement Learning policy controls the left hand pressing the strings, while Inverse Kinematics drives the right hand plucking.

 Results

 We collect multiple pieces online as a training dataset.
-After testing, it is satisfying that most pieces achieve a recall rate above 0.7, which means the majority of played pieces are accurately identified by the audience.
+Most pieces achieve a recall rate above 0.7 — the majority of played notes are accurately identified by listeners.

 Video